Quick Access to ConsumerLab

-If you are having difficulty or questions with subscribing or with your subscription, please first click below on "Solutions to Subscription Problems."
-These simple solutions address most problems.
-If you still need help, you can email us at email@example.com, we will try to get back to you as soon as possible, but allow up to 3 business days for us to research your question and reply.
+If you are having difficulty with subscribing or with your subscription try these simple solutions below as they address most problems.
+If you still need help, you can email us at email@example.com, we will try to get back to you as soon as possible, but allow up to 2 business days for us to research your question and reply.
 Or call us at 914-722-9149.

 Trouble Accessing Full Reviews After Logging In